 This project involved the translation of evidence into practical resources that provide guidance on how to address the impacts of disasters and other major emergencies on child mental health and wellbeing, family function and positive parenting.
 The evidence drew from our previous research studies including Beyond Bushfires, the Strengthening School Communities study, PhD research into parenting after disasters, and the study of Long term disaster impacts on children.

-Strengthening Children & Families following Disasters and Major Emergencies is a collaboration between the University of Melbourne, Australian Red Cross, Phoenix Australia Centre of Posttraumatic Mental Health, Vic Department of Education and Training and community stakeholders.
+Strengthening Children & Families following Disasters and Major Emergencies was a collaboration between the University of Melbourne, Australian Red Cross, Phoenix Australia Centre of Posttraumatic Mental Health, Vic Department of Education and Training and community stakeholders.

 Red Cross guide to recovery resources for children and families